 Peking Duck Breast

-- Mix together the remaining 1 tablespoon Shaoxing wine, pinch five-spice powder and the hoisin sauce in a small bowl.
+- Mix together the remaining 1 Tbsp Shaoxing rice wine, ¼ tsp five-spice powder and 2 Tbsp hoisin sauce in a small bowl.
 Set aside.

 - Immediately remove the duck to a plate or carving board.
-Using a pastry brush, paint a thin layer of the hoisin mixture onto the skin.
-Let rest for 10 minutes before carving.
+Using a brush, paint an even layer of the hoisin mixture onto the skin.
+Let it rest for 10 minutes before carving.

 Slice the duck breasts at an angle, about 2 cm thick.
 They should be pink and firm in the center.
 Fan out sliced duck on a plate and garnish with 2 sliced spring onions.